-If your favorite strain smells like a fresh bouquet or makes you feel like you’re floating through a spa, linalool might be the one to thank.
+If your favorite strain smells like a fresh bouquet or makes you feel like you’re floating through a spa, the linalool terpene might be the one to thank.

 Key Takeaways